 • Scholarship of teaching and learning

-Lambrecht-Smith, S., Haynes, C., Radville, K., Larrivee, E., Feller, M.J., Perrigo, C., & Gochyyev, P. (2022).
-Impact of Intensive Structured Writing Intervention for Children with Written and Expressive Language Disorders, Society for the Scientific Study of Reading (SSSR) Annual Meeting, Newport Beach, CA
+Impact of Intensive Structured Writing Intervention for Children with Written and Expressive Language Disorders at Society for the Scientific Study of Reading (SSSR) Annual Meeting.

-Larrivee, E., Radville, K, & Christodoulou, J. (2021).
-Online Training for Teaching Assessment Skills to Graduate Student Clinicians: Benefits and Future Directions, ASHA Convention, San Diego, CA (Convention cancelled)
+Online Training for Teaching Assessment Skills to Graduate Student Clinicians: Benefits and Future Directions at ASHA Convention.

-Lambrecht-Smith, S., Haynes, C., Larrivee, E., Perrigo, C., & Laud, L. (2019).
-Efficacy of Short-Term Structured Intensive Writing Instruction for Students with Reading Disabilities: A Retrospective Study, ASHA Convention, Orlando, FL
+Efficacy of Short-Term Structured Intensive Writing Instruction for Students with Reading Disabilities: A Retrospective Study at ASHA Convention.

 Contact Information